chenkianwee/cheatsheet/_sources/docs/002linux.md

 - extract and put it in the share font folder in ubuntu, /usr/share/fonts.

 ### Install Inkscape
+- with ubuntu 24.04 you can just install it using the snap store.
+It is the latest of inkscape.
 - https://www.linuxcapable.com/how-to-install-inkscape-on-ubuntu-linux/

 1. Install dependencies